cheekyavo/cheekyavo/README.md

 # Cheeky Avo

-This custom Chrome extension was inspired by Property Price Checker [https://propertyprice.co.nz](https://propertyprice.co.nz) </br>
+This custom Chrome / Firefox extension was inspired by Property Price Checker [https://propertyprice.co.nz](https://propertyprice.co.nz) </br>
 It works for 2 of the largest real estate websites in New Zealand: <b>TM</b> and <b>RE</b>.
 This is an open-source project: feel free to contribute or copy the code as needed.

 <br/>